samanthajpv/sfpd_incident_analysis/README.md

 - **Incident Category**: 'Larceny Theft' is the most common crime with almost a third of all the reported crimes.
 It's followed by 'Other Miscellaneous' which is comprised of a lot of different crimes labeled as 'Other' in the subcategory.
 - **Yearly Incident Count**: shows the count and percentage increase/decrease of crime from 2018 to 2021.
 - **Monthly Incident Count**: shows month to month comaprison of crime rate regardless of the year.
-- **Day and Hour of Incident** - shows crime rate occurrence regardless of the month and year.
-A lot would think that crimes happen late at night but the dahboard reveals that most crimes happen midday and late in the afternoon.
+- **Day and Hour of Incident**: shows crime rate occurrence regardless of the month and year.
+A lot would think that crimes happen late at night but the dashboard reveals that most crimes happen midday and late in the afternoon.

 ## Opportunities for Improvement
- - Further refine the "Other Miscellaneous' incident cateogry to more specific labels
+ - further refine the "Other Miscellaneous' incident cateogry to more specific labels
  - create a tableau story to show a deeper dive into each visualization
  - add filter in the dashboard to exclude rows with null information
  - make a year to year comparison of crime rate